 - Best overall pet camera: Petcube Play 2

-- Best pet camera for dogs: Furbo Dog Camera
+- Best pet camera with treat dispenser: Furbo Dog Camera

 - Best pet camera for fun: Skymee Owl Robot